 Let's delve into a little more detail.

 The meaning of single vision lenses is to correct a single vision zone, not multiple vision zones.
-This can be for near-vision within 30cm, or distance-vision, beyond arm’s length away.
+This can be for near-vision within 30cm, intermediate vision at arms length, or distance-vision beyond arm’s length.

 Reading glasses help if you’re hyperopic (farsighted) to see things up close.
 This will be shown on your prescription as a + figure in your Sphere box.